Clinical Trials Information Service

 In order for the Helpline staff to conduct a clinical trial search, patients must provide the following information:

 - Types of previous treatment (if any), the dates and the response

 - Other medical diagnoses (i.e., another cancer, HIV, diabetes)

 - Geographic area willing to travel to for treatment

 Hundreds of lymphoma clinical trials are being conducted at hospitals, cancer centers, and doctors’ offices, often sponsored by the government, pharmaceutical companies, universities, and physician groups.
 Clinical Trials are important to advancing research and provide access to the most cutting edge treatments.
-The U.S. Food and Drug Administration, as well as the Institutional Review Board of the participating hospital or institution must approve each clinical trial phase.
+The U.S. Food and Drug Administration, as well as the Institutional Review Board of the participating hospital or institution, must approve each clinical trial phase.
 LRF can provide information to patients to allow them to make the most informed decisions and participate in shared decision making with their healthcare teams and families.
-A decision to participate in a cancer trial should also be made under careful supervision of a patients healthcare team.
+A decision to participate in a cancer trial should also be made under the careful supervision of a patient’s healthcare team.

 For more information download the Understanding Clinical Trials Fact Sheet, or contact the LRF Helpline at (800) 500-9976 or by email at firstname.lastname@example.org.